nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding a student: `add`

-Adds a student to the address book.
+Adds a student to the edulog.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`